qualisys/QTM-Connect-For-Unity/README.md

 The scripts below can be attached to GameObjects for streaming data from QTM.
 They are built using the [Qualisys Real-time Client SDK for .NET](https://github.com/qualisys/RTClientSDK.Net).

+* *RTSkeleton.cs* - Add this script to use qtm skeleton data to drive mecanim humanoid character in Unity.
 * *RTMarker.cs* - Add this script to a Game object to set the position of game object from a specific labeled marker name.
 * *RTUnlabeledMarker.cs* - Add this script to a Game object to set the position of game object from a specific unlabeled marker id.
 * *RTMarkerStream.cs* - Add this script to a Game object to visualize marker positions (using spheres) streamed from Qualisys Track Manager.